ObolNetwork/charon/README.md

 <a href="https://goreportcard.com/report/github.com/obolnetwork/charon"><img src="https://goreportcard.com/badge/github.com/obolnetwork/charon"></a>
 <a href="https://github.com/ObolNetwork/charon/actions/workflows/golangci-lint.yml"><img src="https://github.com/obolnetwork/charon/workflows/golangci-lint/badge.svg"></a></p>

-This repo contains the source code for the distributed validator client _Charon_; a HTTP middleware client for Ethereum Staking that enables you to safely run a single validator across a group of independent nodes.
+This repo contains the source code for the distributed validator client _Charon_ (pronounced 'kharon'); a HTTP middleware client for Ethereum Staking that enables you to safely run a single validator across a group of independent nodes.

 Charon is accompanied by a webapp called the [Distributed Validator Launchpad](https://github.com/obolnetwork/dv-launchpad) for distributed validator key creation.